Updated July 6, 2026

 Who Needs Commercial Crime Insurance?

 Florida businesses that handle cash, account access, or payment instructions should look closely at business crime insurance in Florida, especially in sectors that make up a large share of the state economy.
 Healthcare & Social Assistance, which employs 14.3% of Florida workers, often has billing systems, patient payments, and internal access points that can create employee theft coverage in Florida needs.
 Accommodation & Food Services, at 12.1% of jobs, may need protection for cash drawers, deposits, tip handling, and manager-level access to funds.
 Retail Trade, at 11.6% of employment, is another common fit because inventory, refunds, and payment processing can create exposure to employee dishonesty insurance in Florida.
 Professional & Technical Services, at 9.2%, may need computer fraud coverage in Florida and funds transfer fraud coverage in Florida if staff regularly receive payment instructions or move client money.
 Construction businesses, which account for 8.4% of jobs, may also need forgery and alteration coverage in Florida if they issue checks, handle deposits, or rely on subcontractor payment workflows.
-Florida’s 99.8% small-business share matters because smaller firms often have fewer internal controls, and the product data notes that small businesses are especially vulnerable to employee theft and fraud.
+Florida’s 99.8% small-business share matters because smaller firms often have fewer internal controls, and small businesses are especially vulnerable to employee theft and fraud.
 If your company operates in Miami, Tampa, Orlando, Jacksonville, or Tallahassee and has employees who can approve payments, reconcile accounts, or access customer funds, commercial crime insurance coverage in Florida deserves a review.
 It is also relevant for businesses with multiple locations, seasonal staffing, or remote finance operations, since those structures can increase the chance of internal or transfer-related losses.
-Even if you are not required to carry it by a specific rule in the provided data, the coverage can be a practical fit when one dishonest act could strain operating capital.
+Even if you are not required to carry it by a specific rule, the coverage can be a practical fit when one dishonest act could strain operating capital.

 Commercial Crime Insurance by City in Florida